conedevelopment/root-docs/fields.md

 $field = Text::make(__('Title'), 'title');
 ```

-You can also apply modifiers on a text field:
+You can also apply modifiers on `Text` field:

 ```php
 // Adds the "size" HTML input attribute